High Altitude Low Opening / High Altitude High Opening jumps for the Extreme Adventurer.

 Licensed or Solo skydivers must have a B license, be current, and their own “In-date” skydiving rig with an AAD, packed by a U.S. FAA licensed rigger, and complete a high altitude jump waiver to participate in this extreme jump.

-Jump locations are Perdido Key, Fl.
-Talkeetna, AK.
-Eastern New Mexico, Western Texas, and Idaho as well as being specified in the jump schedule Date Box and our Jumper Information documents, but feel free to contact us at Jumpmaster@halojumper.com with any questions you have.
+Jump locations are Las Vegas, Nevada, Talkeetna, AK.
+Eastern New Mexico, Western Texas, and Boise, Idaho as well as being specified in the jump schedule Date Box and our Jumper Information documents, feel free to contact us at Jumpmaster@halojumper.com with any questions you have.

 With Part 105, the FARs allow non-TSO'd equipment (not FAA-approved) to be jumped in the U.S. Prior to 2001, individual DZOs and event organizers were required to petition the FAA for an exemption that allowed foreigners at those DZs/events to jump non-TSO'd gear.
 To reduce the burden on those operators (and to reduce its own burden when hosting meets), USPA petitioned the FAA to "permit foreign nationals to jump their own parachute equipment while in the U.S. as long as it is manufactured under the applicable country of origin approval or certificate of use."